bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 **Reacting on Facebook post**\
 Do you see those small, delightful animations?
 Does the cute angry emoji shaking its head make you smile?
 It might seem excessive, and Facebook could easily have used static icons.
 But those small details make you want to react on posts — even if the post itself is not engaging.

 ![Reacting on a facebook post](/assets/ezgif-7-eb52c18c430b.gif)

 **Sending emails via Mailchimp**\
 Mailchimp has mastered delight in their communication.
 When your startup has spent all its energy creating a campaign for growth hacking, you'll proof-read the email you're sending over and over.
 But you might still be a bit angsty.
 When you are sending those emails to all your users, this is what Mailchimp shows you:

 ![Mailchimp send animation](/assets/tumblr_ni78rfkazf1qea4hso1_500.gif)

-They could have shown "are you sure?" status message, but the animation tells us so much more.
+They could have shown a "are you sure?" status message, but the animation tells us so much more.
 It understands the context.
 It playfully conveys the angsty feeling.
 It's telling users normal to be a bit stressed.

 When you have sent the emails, they do the same.
 They could have shown a status message labeled "emails sent".
 But they give us this delightful message instead: